somedatapacket/docs.humio.com/content/widgets/_index.md

 ---

 Widgets are the UI elements that make up dashboard.
-The most common widget is one that visualizes search results using e.g. charts, list and tables.
+The most common widget is one that visualizes search results using charts, lists, and tables.

 [Note Widgets]({{< ref "note-widget.md" >}}) can contain usage descriptions, user guides and dynamic links to other systems.